Visualize Colors

 There is no standardized vocabulary for assigning colors across data visualization systems such as those in R, Python, and Tableau.

-R and Python each have multiple visualization systems accessible within those languages, and even systems within the same language share no general agreement regarding the vocabulary of color.
+R and Python each have multiple visualization systems, and even systems within the same language lack a general agreement on color vocabulary.

 The commercial standard drawing app, Adobe Illustrator, uses the parameter fill to assign the interior color of a polygon.
 The standard R programming data visualization app from the RStudio people, ggplot2, also uses the fill parameter, as does lessR to maintain compatibility.